© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/seasonal-workers-pilot-request-for-information/seasonal-workers-pilot-request-for-information

-The government is introducing a Seasonal Workers Pilot (the Pilot) for 2019 and 2020, enabling the recruitment of a limited number of temporary migrants for specific roles in the horticultural sector.
+On 6 March 2019, the government announced the commencement of the Seasonal Workers Pilot for 2019 and 2020 (the Initial Pilot), enabling the recruitment of a limited number of temporary migrants for specific roles in the horticultural sector.

-The Pilot will be managed by the Home Office under the Tier 5 (Temporary Worker) Seasonal Worker category of the immigration system.
+The Extended Pilot will continue to be managed by the Home Office under the T5 (Temporary Worker) Seasonal Worker immigration route.

-This document lays out the details of the Pilot, Defra’s expectations of any potential Pilot Operators, and it requests information from any organisation wishing to seek to operate the Pilot to enable Defra to assess their suitability.
+This document sets out the details of the Extended Pilot and Defra’s expectations of Operators.
+It also requests information from any organisation wishing to operate under the Extended Pilot in 2021 to enable Defra to assess their suitability.

-Potential Pilot Operators are required to meet a number of minimum standards in their responses to some of the questions in Annex A, including:
+Potential Pilot Operators are required to evidence a number of minimum standards in their responses to some of the questions in Annex A, including:

 - compliance with GLAA regulations